JEE Counselling Logo

 • Maximum 3 attempts in consecutive years

-• Can appear in both sessions
+• Candidates could appear in both sessions

 Exam Pattern 2026